 Warrant against former aide to now-Mayor Andre Dickens filed 15 months prior to arrest

-ATLANTA - An aide to then-Councilman Andre Dickens may have been caught completely by surprise when airport police went onto a place to take him off.
+ATLANTA - An aide to then-Councilman Andre Dickens may have been caught completely by surprise when airport police went onto a plane to take him off.

 FORMER AIDE TO NOW-MAYOR ANDRE DICKENS ARRESTED FOR TERRORISTIC THREATS, POLICE SAY